wedapashi/cpp/35_noexcept/README.md

         }
     }

-The gain practically the gain can't be negative, zero or lower than half.
-So, we will throw a `std::invalid_arguments` exception if such a case.
+Practicall, the gain can't/shouldn't be negative, zero or lower than half.
+So, we will throw a `std::invalid_arguments` exception in such a case.

-Lets say, there is a upper-level class `class Sensor` which has an obejct of `class CalibCoeff`.
+Lets say, there is an upper-level class `class Sensor` which has an obejct of `class CalibCoeff`.
 For the sake of simplicity, lets not crowd the class with other members, just assume that they are there!

     class Sensor {
         public: